Genesis 28:10-22 · Genesis · Updated April 25, 2026

 Summary

-This passage from Genesis 28:10-22 describes a pivotal moment in the life of Jacob, one of the patriarchs of Israel.
+The passage from Genesis 28:10-22 describes a significant moment in the life of Jacob, one of the patriarchs of Israel.
 Jacob is on a journey from Beersheba to Haran, fleeing from his brother Esau after receiving the blessing meant for Esau from their father, Isaac.
 As night falls, Jacob stops to rest at a certain place, using a stone as a pillow, and falls asleep (28:10-11).
 This setting introduces the dream that follows, which is central to the passage.

-While Jacob sleeps, he dreams of a ladder reaching from earth to heaven, with angels ascending and descending on it (28:12).
+While Jacob sleeps, he dreams of a ladder reaching from earth to Heaven, with angels ascending and descending on it (28:12).
 Above the ladder stands the LORD, who speaks to Jacob, identifying Himself as the God of Abraham and Isaac.
 God promises Jacob that the land on which he lies will be given to him and his descendants, who will be as numerous as the dust of the earth and will spread in all directions (28:13-14).
 God assures Jacob of His presence and protection, promising to bring him back to this land (28:15).

 Chiastic structure